Ryan Pulock scores in OT, Islanders beat Rangers 3-2

 Palmieri got the Islanders on the scoreboard with his first goal since being acquired from New Jersey last Wednesday.
 On a power play, Josh Bailey’s shot from the right point was deflected by Brock Nelson to Palmieri, who put it in from the left side for his ninth of the season at 1:47.

-Pageau doubled the Islanders’ lead in the closing seconds of the opening period.
+Pageau doubled the Islanders’ lead in the closing seconds of period.
 Mathew Barzal brought the puck up the ice, passed to Jordan Eberle on the right side.
 Eberle passed it across to Pageau, who fired one-timer past Shesterkin on the glove side with 8 seconds remaining for his 12th.

+“Not the start we wanted,” Rangers defenseman Jacob Trouba said.
+“We came out and played better in the second and third (periods).
+Good sign to battle back, yet couldn’t find the last goal.”

 PENALTIES

-Two nights after the Rangers’ Mika Zibanejad was whistled for the game’s only penalty in a 4-1 win, each time was called for three.
+Two nights after the Rangers’ Mika Zibanejad was whistled for the game’s only penalty, each team was called for three.
 The Islanders went 1 for 3 on the power play, and the Rangers were 0 for 3.

 ROSTER UPDATE

 The Islanders placed F Ross Johnston on IR and moved F Oliver Wahlstrom from the taxi squad to the roster.
 Wahlstrom replaced Leo Komarov in the active lineup.
-Coach Barry Trotz said F Michael Dal Colle ‘is progressing’ with his lower-body injury but isn’t ready to play yet.
-Trotz added that returning for the upcoming games at Boston is possible.

-With the exception of Shesterkin starting in place of Alexandar Georgiev, the Rangers used the same lineup as they did in a 4-1 win over the Islanders on Friday night.

 SPECIAL DATE